operator-framework/operator-registry/docs/design/operator-bundle.md

 ```

 *Notes:*
-* In case of a mismatch, the `annotations.yaml` file is authoritative because the on-cluster operator-registry that relies on these annotations has access to the yaml file only.
+* In case of a mismatch, the `annotations.yaml` file is authoritative because the on-cluster operator-registry that relies on these annotations have access to the yaml file only.
-* The potential use case for the `LABELS` is - an external off-cluster tool can inspect the image to check the type of a given bundle image without downloading the content.
+* The potential use case for the `LABELS` is - an external off-cluster tool that can inspect the image to check the type of a given bundle image without downloading the content.
 * The annotations for bundle manifests and metadata are reserved for future use.
 They are set to be `manifests/` and `metadata/` for the time being.

 ### Bundle Dockerfile